redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/10/README.md

 Three different types of declaration are made here:

-1. The JavaScript `Math.sin`, `Math.cos` and `Math.log` functions are identified using the two-layer namespace system.
+1. The JavaScript `Math.sin`, `Math.cos` and `Math.log` functions are identified using the two-level namespace system.
 1. These imported functions are given the names `$sin`, `$cos` and `$log` respectively and declared to be functions that each accept one `f64` as input and give back a single `f64`.
 1. The host environment's block of shared memory is imported from the object identified by `js.shared_memory`.
 1. Finally, we declare a global constant called `$data_offset` whose value is picked up by importing the `i32` in `js.data_offset`